 |Basic crafts||Keitaro Matsui, Takato Sasaki, Masaki Inokoshi, Miyuki Imai, and students|

 We are holding a "sweet-making workshop" event for elementary school students.
 Two types of workshops are available: drawing pictures on crackers made by Matsuzaki Senbei, a long-standing confectionery in Ginza, and filling monaka wafers, a classic Japanese sweet, with red bean jam.
 This is a valuable chance to enjoy making sweets and experience Japanese food culture.
 Don't miss this special opportunity.

 |Sunday, October 27

 |Location||Sumitomo Mitsui Banking Corporation Ginza Branch (Ginza Six 7F)|

-*May be canceled in the event of stormy weather.
+*May be canceled in the event of inclement weather.

-Itoen tea masters with great tea knowledge and experience will give visitors delicious tea brewed in a teapot.
+ITO EN tea tasters with great tea knowledge and experience will give visitors delicious tea brewed in a teapot.

 There are different key points for making delicious, fragrant tea for each type.
 The tea you usually drink without a second thought becomes even tastier depending on how it is served.

-University students who are part of the Kunpuryu Sencha Association at the University of Tokyo will introduce the appeal of Sencha-do tea ceremony.
+This year too, students of The University of Tokyo Sencha Association will introduce guests to the charms of the Sencha-do tea ceremony.
 That day you can see Sencha-do tea ceremony using a tea service table and chair set that customers rarely see.